-If the Search Enable CONFIG mode item is enabled (non-zero value), the controller will execute the Intelli-Search algorithm.
+If the Search CONFIG mode item is enabled, the controller will execute the Intelli-Search algorithm.
 During an Intelli-Search, the controller will perform a serpentine-shaped search over a region where the controller has calculated that the satellite's apparent motion will take it.
 If the satellite is not found during the Intelli-Search, the search is periodically repeated until either signal strength information is available, or track table information becomes available.